-The increased attention failed to distract from his football, however, Owen scoring 18 league goals once more to retain the Golden Boot – sharing the award alongside Jimmy Floyd Hasselbaink and Dwight Yorke.
+The increased attention failed to distract the youngster from his football, Owen scoring 18 league goals once more to retain the Golden Boot – sharing the award alongside Jimmy Floyd Hasselbaink and Dwight Yorke.

 To put the achievement into context, no other teenager has ever won the Golden Boot, yet alone retained it.

-That second Golden Boot-winning season, however, was marred by a hamstring injury suffered at Leeds that prematurely ended Owen’s season, an incident which the player believes he never truly recovered from.
+That second Golden Boot-winning season was marred by a hamstring injury suffered at Leeds that prematurely ended Owen’s season, an incident which the player believes he never truly recovered from.

 He was just 19-years-old.

 Owen’s game was built on explosive pace – evidenced in stunning style at Old Trafford below – and whilst still quick following his recovery from a severe hamstring problem, he never quite recaptured the scintillating electricity of his teenage years.